atreyasha/dotfiles/develop.md

         1.  synchronize mime system program defaults to same as ranger\'s rifle

-    6.  general
+    6.  system

-        1.  make scripts determine activee \$DISPLAY environmental variable instead of hard-coding
+        1.  make scripts determine active \$DISPLAY environmental variable instead of hard-coding -\> use for cases where necessary

+    7.  general

-        2.  port gnupg, ssh, neomutt private dotfiles to private stow repo
+        1.  port gnupg, ssh, neomutt private dotfiles to private stow repo

-        3.  reduce the number of dotfiles for a leaner installation
+        2.  reduce the number of dotfiles for a leaner installation

 ### System reproducibility